Parliamentary Office of Science and Technology – latest publications

 2.3 Computers

-Each Member is entitled to loan computers, laptops, mobile devices and printers from Parliament.
+Each Member is entitled to loan computers, laptops, mobile devices and printers from Parliament, sufficient for every member of staff who is on an IPSA contract.
 The catalogue can be found on ParliNet, or you can ask for advice by ringing the Parliamentary Digital Service helpdesk on x2001.

 Please note that computers supplied by Parliament are only accessible by people who have security clearance.
-Without it, you cannot even log onto a machine.
+Without security clearance, you cannot even log onto a machine.
 Therefore, it is very important that new staff apply for their security clearance as soon as possible, in order to avoid delays in getting network access.
+Notes that security clearance must be completed before a contract of employment can be offered, so applicants are advised not to hand in their notice with their current employer until confirmation of security clearance has been received.

 Don’t forget to purchase a television licence for your constituency office.
 Even if you don’t have a television in your constituency office, you will still need a licence if you watch live TV on your computer or any mobile devices, or download any programmes from BBC iPlayer.
-You can find further information here: https://www.tvlicensing.co.uk/check-if-you-need-one and purchase a licence here: https://www.tvlicensing.co.uk/cs/pay-for-your-tv-licence/index.app You can pay for it on your IPSA card.
+You can find further information here: https://www.tvlicensing.co.uk/check-if-you-need-one and purchase a licence here: https://www.tvlicensing.co.uk/cs/pay-for-your-tv-licence/index.app You can pay for it on your Member’s or their proxy’s IPSA card.
 You do not need to purchase a television licence for your Westminster office as this is covered by the House authorities.

 2.4 Email